Natak-Mesh/Nucleus_V1/home/natak/documents/user_manual.md

 #### Reticulum/LoRa Fallback

 When WiFi mesh connectivity is degraded or unavailable, the system automatically switches to Reticulum over LoRa.
-This fallback mechanism is primarily designed to support ATAK communication when the WiFi mesh is unavailable.
+The current implementation of this fallback mechanism is primarily designed to support ATAK communication when the WiFi mesh is unavailable.
 The Reticulum/LoRa component provides:

 - Long-range communication (up to several kilometers)
-- Low-bandwidth but reliable ATAK message transmission
+- Low-bandwidth but reliable messaging
 - Resilient peer discovery
 - End-to-end encryption

-**Note**: The Reticulum/LoRa component is specifically designed for ATAK packet transmission.
-Without ATAK, the Reticulum component will maintain connectivity between nodes but does not provide general-purpose networking capabilities.
+**Note**: While the current reticulum_mesh module is specifically designed for ATAK packet transmission, the system includes a full Reticulum installation that can be used for other applications.
+See the "General Purpose Connectivity" section for more information on using Reticulum for other purposes.

 #### ATAK Integration